 As of NNMi 9.10, Serviceguard is no longer supported on the Linux operating system.
 If NNMi is currently running under Serviceguard HA, you cannot follow the procedure in this section.
 Instead, unconfigure NNMi from HA as described in Unconfiguring NNMi from an HA Cluster on page 151, upgrade NNMi on all nodes, and then configure NNMi to run under a supported HA product as described in "Configure NNMi for HA" in the NNMi Deployment Reference.
-Alternatively, you can configure NNMi for NNMi application failover as described in "Configuring NNMi for Application Failover" in the NNMi Deployment Reference.
+Alternatively, you can configure NNMi for NNMi application failover as described in "Configuring NNMi for NNMi application failover as described in "Configuring NNMi for NNMi application failover."